smtcoq/sniper/README.md

 crucial transformation is given by the [Trakt](https://github.com/ecranceMERCE/trakt) plugin.

-This version is an experimental version using the Trakt plugin.
-It also uses the deciderel plugin in `./theories/deciderel` which decides automatically inductive relations.
+This version is an experimental version for the JFLA 2023 conference using the new Deciderel plugin in `./theories/deciderel` which decides automatically inductive relations and the Trakt plugin.

 ## Installation and use